Tips For Exercising In Older Age

 Exercising in Older Age

 Regular physical activity in old age has many positive health effects.
 This measure may avoid multiple age-related health problems or put them off.
-Gaining muscle can makes day-to-day activities less of a struggle.
+Gaining muscle can make day-to-day activities less of a struggle.

 Remember that even a little bit of exercise is better than none.
 More walking and standing around will do your body good.

-Certain requirements of the elderly include: Getting in at least 150 minutes of moderate activity every week (for instance, 30 minutes a day, five days a week).
+Certain requirements of the elderly include Getting in at least 150 minutes of moderate activity every week (for instance, 30 minutes a day, five days a week).
 Or they may spend 75 minutes a week on a moderate-to-vigorous physical activity like brisk walking, jogging, or running.
 It would be best if you aimed to exercise your muscles at least twice a week.
 Strengthening your balance requires at least three sessions of practice every week.
-If you have a chronic health condition that prevents you from fulfilling these requirements, you should still move as much as your health allows.
+If you have a chronic health condition preventing you from fulfilling these requirements, you should move as much as your health allows.

 Exercising In Older Age Key Points